VeronicaBlake/student-workbook/src/reflections/wk3/quiz3.md

 **6.** What is a `Proxy` object?

 ```
-A proxy object is a copy of the actual object that can be changed and acts as a stand in for the hard data.
+A proxy object is a "copy" of the actual object that can be changed, and acts as a stand in for the hard data.
 ```

 **7.** What is the purpose of the `MVC` pattern?